mccannm11/helpscout-api-python/README.md

 Python wrapper for the Help Scout API

+Trying to get some python chop together.
+Criticism is much appreciated.
 This is a pre aplha release and is still very much under construction.